MartinnnnOwuor/quiz_game_Python_project/Read.md

 2. Navigate to the project directory: `cd Quiz_Master`
 3. Install the required packages: `pipenv install`
 4. Create a SQLite database: `sqlite3 db.sqlite3`
-5. Run the application: `pipenv run python main.py`
+5. Run the application: `pipenv run python cli.py` (for app to run in terminal)
+6. Run the application `pipenv run python tkinter_app.py` (for app to run in GUI)

 ## Usage